nriddiford/Investigating-structural-variation-in-cancer-genomes/CNV-Seq.md

 # To do

 Lots more plotting features to expore.
-The following needs tewaking.
+The following needs tweaking.
 Ideally, plot chromosomes in a grid, one per row on one page.

 ```{R}